kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 * infinite loop to run the apache bench command for purchase a sword
 * hive command to create an external table for the schema on read
 * presto query against the external table.
 Include the query and first few lines of the result (you can simply use a limit 5 or similar)
-* simple analytics: business questions and sql and results to answer the questions
+* simple analytics: business questions and sql in presto and results to answer the questions
 * shutdown the cluster

 code cells for the following: